-- How may divorce cases have you worked on?
+- How many divorce cases have you worked on?
 How many have you handled as the lead attorney?

 - What is your experience with child custody battles?

-- How would you handles my narcissist (or whatever label applies) spouse?
+- How would you handle my narcissist (or whatever label applies), spouse?

 - What is involved in the divorce process and how long does it usually last?